mrciolino/wiki-backup/characters/loki.md

 title: Loki
 description: God of Mischief
 published: true
-date: 2025-05-16T17:14:02.297Z
+date: 2025-05-16T17:14:16.172Z
 tags:
 editor: markdown
 dateCreated: 2025-05-16T17:14:02.297Z
 ---

 # Loki
 Son of Odin and Norse pantheon god of Mischief.
 He resides in Asgard.
 He also has a seat on the Council of Gods.
-Alongside his Father Odin and brother Loki.
+Alongside his Father Odin and brother Thor.

 # Encounters